Household Water Filter

 Certain types of harmless bacteria will attack cellulose material.
 Cartridges containing cellulose may seem to disintegrate, produce a musty or moldy odor, or form a black precipitate due to the bacteria.
 If you notice any of the above problems while using the cellulose media cartridges, switch to a synthetic media cartridge.

-must be protected from freezing.
+Your water filter must be protected from freezing.
 Failure to do so may result in cracking of the filter and lead to water leakage.

 All filtration systems contain other parts that have a limited service life.
 Quite often, expiration of the service life of those parts cannot be detected easily.